You Can’t Try a Case If You Aren’t Getting Cases

 Social Media is the best way to engage with people on the internet, especially during a pandemic that encourages social distancing and staying home.
 However, for an average user, it can be mundane to follow a law firm because of the serious and sensitive nature of the field.
 Facebook, Instagram, Twitter, LinkedIn and even Tik Tok have advertising platforms for your law firm so you can put your name where people are spending their free time every day, whether they follow your account or not.

-Just like OTT, social media platforms collect data on every user that is then used to help advertisers reach their target audiences.
+Social media platforms collect data on every user that is then used to help advertisers reach their target audiences.
 Demographic data such as income, zip code, education level, and age can all help your ads be shown to the right people.
 Combined with geographical data, law firms are able to replicate a local traditional billboard, print, or television ad campaign at a fraction of the cost.
 Have you ran a branded social media campaign for your law firm yet?
 You may be surprised at how quickly you can start generating business online.

 Call TSEG at (512) 394-7234 or contact us online to get started today.